-The Bank does not hold any financial instruments that are measured at fair market value on a recurring basis or for which the fair value option has been elected at September 30, 2011 and 2010.
+The Bank does not hold any financial instruments that are measured at fair market value on a recurring basis or for which the fair value option has been elected at September 30, 2012 and 2011.

-All the fair values shown in this note are performed using Level 2 inputs at September 30, 2011 and 2010.
-The Bank's fair value measurements maximize the use of observable inputs and do not use significant unobservable inputs (Level 3).
+All the fair values shown in this note are performed using Level 2 inputs at September 30, 2012 and 2011.
+The Bank's fair value measurements maximize the use of observable inputs and do not use unobservable inputs (Level 3).

-The financial statements as of and for the year ended September 30, 2011 and 2010 do not include any nonrecurring fair value measurements relating to assets or liabilities for which the Bank has adopted the provisions of FASB ASC 820.
+The financial statements as of and for the year ended September 30, 2012 and 2011 do not include any nonrecurring fair value measurements relating to assets or liabilities for which the Bank has adopted the provisions of FASB ASC 820.